 Strategy #2: Post engaging content and encourage user-generated content

-Content for community engagement includes Facebook posts, blog posts, comments, tweets, white papers, videos, and more.
+Content for community engagement includes interactive Facebook posts, blog posts, comments, tweets, white papers, videos, and more.

 Many community owners struggle with the problem of writing posts.
 They often think that they have nothing to say, or that what they have to say looks too simple.
 But as one of the rules of our life says – the simpler, the better.
 You take for granted what you have, but members of your community come to you for your knowledge and experience.

 When planning your content, think of the following: